telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-column-editor.md

 # Styling Column Editor

-Each of the columns that derive from __GridViewBoundColumnBase__ has an __EditorStyle__ property which is used to apply an appropriate __Style__ to the column's editor.
-While creating this style keep in mind the type of the editor and its properties.
+Each of the columns that derive from __GridViewBoundColumnBase__ have an __EditorStyle__ property that is used to apply an appropriate __Style__ to the column's editor.
+While creating this style, keep in mind the type of the editor and its properties.
 Here is a list of some column types and the types of their editors.

 | Column Type 						| Editor Type 	|
 |-----------------------------------|---------------|